Professor O’Regan was appointed as Foundation Dean of the Institute in November 2018.

 Professor Cathy McHugh is an elected Fellow on RCPI Council.
 Professor McHugh is a Consultant Endocrinologist at Sligo University Hospital.
 She is a member of the Institute of Medicine Board, chairperson of MRCP part 2 Clinical Examination board.
 Professor Mc Hugh is the lead for Postgraduate Education and Research in Sligo, undergraduate lead for General Internal medicine for NUIGalway/Sligo students.
 She is a current national HPRA clinical trials board member (Health Product Research Authority), IHCA National Council member (2009-2011).
 A native of County Roscommon, she has an MBA from Smurfit Business School, a Diploma Medical Education from the University of Dundee, and MD from the University of Southampton.

-Professor Rónán Collins is an elected Fellow on RCPI Council and was appointed Vice President and Censor in October 2020.
+Professor Rónán Collins is an elected Fellow on RCPI Council.
 He is a Consultant in geriatric and stroke medicine at Tallaght University Hospital, Clinical Associate Professor at Trinity College Dublin and current National Clinical lead for stroke.
 He is a Fellow of RCPI and RCP London, and a Fellow of the European Stroke Organisation.
 Professor Collins was a Member of the National Cardiovascular Working Group on ‘The Changing Cardiovascular Health’ strategy and the Irish Heart Foundation Council on stroke.
 He is currently on the board of Directors of SAGE advocacy and the Institute of Medicine at the RCPI.
 His research interests include stroke, atrial fibrillation and arts in health, reminiscence and telemedicine.

 Dr Margaret O’Connor has served as a Consultant in Geriatric and General Internal Medicine in the UL Hospital Group (ULHG) since 2010 and is appointed as an adjunct Professor with the University of Limerick, School of Medicine.
 She graduated from TCD in 2000 as Trinity Scholar and completed postgraduate training in Ireland and King’s College London before returning to the UL Hospital Group as a consultant.
 She was awarded FRCPI in 2012.
 She is current Mid-West Intern Coordinator and has served as national chair of the Intern Network Executive.
 Previous roles included elected Chairperson of the Department of Medicine ULHG and acting Group Clinical Director.
 She has served as RCPI Regional Specialty Director for Geriatric Medicine Specialist Registrar Training West (2013-2019).
 Dr O’Connor has served as an accreditor with the Irish Medical Council participating in professional training body accreditation and is a member of the Irish National Audit of Stroke Governance Committee.
 Other current responsibilities include Joint Stroke lead for ULHG.
 Dr O'Connor is a member of the Ageing Research Centre UL, collaborating on clinical trials including OPTIMEND (NCT03739515) and SOLAR (NCT04629690) and providing governance as ULHG principle investigator for the Stroke CONVINCE trial.
 Research interests and publications topics include integrated care for older people, frailty, syncope, medical education and osteoporosis.